Rimewing/mindweb/content/posts/journey-starts.md

 > "Mayhaps you've noticed...
 I have none!"

-One of the major things that I was to work on is my self-confidence.
+One of the major things that I want to work on is my self-confidence.
 I don't know if this site will help do that but I do know that the catharsis of watching text in an editor become something beautiful (well, functional at the very least :wink:) is something that I find to be very fulfilling.
 I'm hoping that, with something fun to actually show on my